Jim-Kroovy/mr_mannequins_tools/README.md

 <h1 align="center">The Ultimate Blender Toolkit for Unreal Engine Characters</h1>

-<h3 align="center"><strong>Mr Mannequins Tools is a free Blender add-on built to make working with Unreal Engine's Manny and Quinn fast and painless.</strong></h3>
+<h3><strong>Mr Mannequins Tools is a free Blender add-on built to make working with Unreal Engine's Manny and Quinn fast and painless.</strong></h3>

 But that's not all...
 Mr Mannequins Tools has grown far beyond its original purpose and now includes a wide set of tools for working with characters in Blender.